picketapi/picket-example-hello-world/README.md

 export default Home;
 ```

+The magic method here to initiate logging in a user is picket.login() which can be found in the case where a user is not logged in and triggered when a user clicks on the connect wallet button.

-and replace the contents of Home.module.css with the following:
+Next up, replace the contents of Home.module.css with the following:

 ```css
 .container {